 If the company is foreign, the financial statements must be deposited in the origin country and with the Trade Register of the Chamber of Commerce where the main Dutch office is located.
-In the case you have a business elsewhere and you have opened a branch of it in the Netherlands, the law usually does not require financial statements, because the branch does not have legal autonomy from the mother company.
+In case you have a business elsewhere and you have opened a branch office in the Netherlands, the law usually does not require financial statements, because the branch office is not considered an independent legal structure from its parent company abroad.

-In order to be considered a micro company the total value of assets of a business must be less than 350 000 euro and the company can have up to 9 employees.
-The net turnover for a company which is considered small can be of maximum 12 million euros and the enterprise can hire up to 50 persons.
+In order to be considered a micro company the total value of the assets of a business must be less than EUR 350,000 and the company can have up to 9 employees.
+The net turnover for a company which is considered small can be of maximum EUR 12 million and the enterprise can hire up to 50 persons.

-Since the requirements for smaller companies are lighter this represented an advantage in terms of accounting for many business owners.
-As such a small company will only have to provide and abridged balance sheet and abridged explanatory notes.
+Since the requirements for smaller companies are lighter, this represented an advantage in terms of accounting for many business owners.
+As such, a small company will only have to provide an abridged balance sheet and abridged explanatory notes.
 Medium companies must file a balance sheet abridged to some extent, an abridged profit and loss account, detailed explanatory notes and an annual report.

 What are the audit requirements in the Netherlands?

-Starting with the 11th of December 2012, according to the accounting law in the Netherlands adopted by the First Chamber of the Dutch Parliament, an accountant firm in the Netherlands may provide audit services to a company or any type of corporate entity for no more than 8 consecutive years.
+Starting with the 11th of December 2012, according to the accounting law in the Netherlands adopted by the First Chamber of the Dutch Parliament, anaccounting firm in the Netherlands may provide audit services to a company or any type of corporate entity for no more than 8 consecutive years.

 Since January 2016 the EU Accounting Implementation Act has introduced several modifications in terms of simplification and modernization of the financial reports and their filing procedure.
 The annual accounts must be prepared at latest in the fifth month after the end of the financial year and filed with the Dutch Trade Register within maximum 12 months.
-A delay is punishable by a fine of EUR 20,250 and can attract as well the dissolution of the company.
+A delay is punishable by a fine of EUR 20,250 and can also attract the dissolution of the company.

 The same law also states that audit firms must separate audit and advisory services, and therefore they can’t provide both audit and advisory services to a corporate entity.
 Public interest organizations must give a prior notification to theAuthority for Financial Markets (AFM) about their intention to appoint an accounting firm for performing audits.